justdev-chris/NekoBeats-V2/README.md

 - Enable "Click Through" in control panel
 - Make sure no other apps are forcing focus

-**Recording not working?**
-- Make sure SharpAvi is installed via NuGet
-- Check that you have write permissions to the save location

 ## License 📄

 MIT License - do whatever you want with it!